Kids (film): Production

-Korine reportedly wrote the film's screenplay in 1993, at the age of 18, and principal photography took place during the summer of 1994.
+Korine reportedly wrote the film's screenplay in 1992, at the age of 19, and principal photography took place during the summer of 1994.
 Contrary to the perception of many viewers, the film, according to Korine, was almost entirely scripted, with the only exception being the scene with Casper on the couch at the end, which was improvised.
 Gus Van Sant had been attached to the film as a producer.
 After insufficient interest had been generated in the film, he left the project.
 Under incoming producer Cary Woods, the project found sufficient independent funding for the film.
-Harvey Weinstein of Miramax, wary of parent The Walt Disney Company's opinion of the risky screenplay, declined to involve Disney in funding the production of the film.
-After Woods showed him the final cut, Miramax paid $3.5 million to buy the worldwide distribution rights of this film.
+Harvey Weinstein of Miramax Films, wary of parent The Walt Disney Company's opinion of the risky screenplay, declined to involve Disney in funding the production of the film.
+After Woods showed him the final cut, Miramax Films paid $3.5 million to buy the worldwide distribution rights of this film.

 Release

-Miramax, which was owned by The Walt Disney Company, paid $3.5 million to buy the worldwide distribution rights.
-Later, Harvey and Bob Weinstein (the co-chairmen of Miramax) were forced to buy back the film from Disney and created Shining Excalibur Films (a one-off company) to release the film, due to Disney's policy, that at the time, forbid the release of NC-17 rated films (and the fact their appeal to the MPAA to lower it to R was denied).
+Miramax Films, which was owned by The Walt Disney Company, paid $3.5 million to buy the worldwide distribution rights.
+Later, Harvey and Bob Weinstein, the co-chairmen of Miramax Films, were forced to buy back the film from Disney and created Shining Excalibur Films, a one-off company, to release the film, due to Disney's policy, that at the time, forbid the release of NC-17 rated films, and the fact their appeal to the MPAA to lower it to R was denied.
 Eamonn Bowles was hired to be the chief operating officer of Shining Excalibur Films.

 The film, which cost $1.5 million to produce, grossed $7.4 million in the North American box office and $20 million worldwide.
 According to Peter Biskind's book Down and Dirty Pictures, Eamonn Bowles had stated that Harvey and Bob Weinstein might have personally profited up to $2 million each.